tsuru/platforms/lua/README.md

 # Lua Platform

-The Lua platform supports code deployment, the application is built in the target.
+The Lua platform uses Lua 5.1 and latest LuaRocks available.

-## Code deployment
+## Code deployment with dependencies

-If you just run a ``git push`` of your code, tsuru will try.
+We're using Luarocks to manage packages for Lua, and tsuru will expect for a file called `tsuru.rockspec` for dependencies definitions.